 This

-friends and relatives in their late seventies and eighties, so I’m afraid
+of friends and relatives in their late seventies and eighties, so I’m afraid

 accuracy can’t be guaranteed.
 For those who want to delve deeper into the